hardwario/website/content/academy/what-is-dashboard.en.md

 ---
-title: Create your own dashboard for HARDWARIO
+title: How to make Node-RED dashboards
 draft: false
 date: 2019-09-26T18:53:49.915Z
-weight: 60
+weight: 50
 description: >-
   Do you want to see data from your HARDWARIO box in colour charts and indicators?
 Create a handy dashboard, we’ll tell you how.